philTornquist/Composed/README.md

 	Nothing > Number

-The conversion is required for Composed to know what conversion you are trying to call.
+The conversion is required for Composed to know what data type you want Nothing to be and more importantly the conversion you are trying to call.

 ###Generics
 Composed supports single-type generic data definitions.
 The linked-list definition is a generic data definition:

 	[T]List is [T], [T]List

-The 'T' inside '[T]' is the generic variable and can be any name.
+The 'T' inside '[T]' is the generic reference.
+Generic references can be any name including type names without conflict.
 The following is just as valid:

-	[Type]List is [Type], [Type]List

-Generic variable names can be the same as type names without conflict.
+	[Point2D]List is [Point2D], [Point2D]List

 Generics in Conversion definitions allow for definitions like the map function:

 	[B]Map from [A]List:
 		...Map the list from type [A] to type [B]

 The types [A] and [B] do not have to be different but Composed will attempt to match generic conversions where they are different first.
+However all instances of a generic reference must be the same type.
+Generic references can also be used in the body of the conversion.

 To create a real type from a generic can be done as the following:

 	List'Point2D'

-Is the signature for a list of Point2D.
+That is the signature for a list of Point2D.
 Or as a list of list of 'Point2D'.

 	List'List'Point2D''

 These definitions can usually be read by adding "of" between each of the types.

-The generic variables can also be used in the body of a conversion.

 ###Selectors
-Selectors in Composed provide support for other programming language features like enums and switch statements.
+Selectors in Composed provide support for other programming language features like enums, switch statements and object heiarchies.

 Selectors do not have to be explicitly defined and have a type.
-The possible selectors for the attacks of a fighting game player:
+For example the possible selectors for the attacks of a fighting game player could be:

 	Punch-Attack
 	Kick-Attack
 	Jump-Attack
 	...

-A selector, and the selector type, is defined when it is added to a Conversion definition.
+A selector, and the selector type, is defined when it is used either in a conversion or a conversion definition.

 	Damage from Player-Stats(ps), Jump-Attack:
 		... calculate jump damage ...